-Transfer students need to be aware of the following stipulations regarding individual program requirements: 1) Length of time since the course was taken may be a factor in transferability.
-2) The amount of transfer credit is considered in the application process associated with limited enrollment Health Sciences programs.
+Transfer students need to be aware that length of time since the course was taken may be a factor in transferability.

 The College will accept credit from most baccalaureate institutions, special purpose institutions, community/junior colleges, technical or vocational institutions, proprietary institutions, and the United States Armed Services.
 Credit will be accepted from most institutions having either regional or national accreditation.